 Note that source code associated with an article that was written by the author must be provided with the article.
 External links to the most up-to-date version (or online demo) are fine, but we still require at least a workable version to be submitted with your article to be made available on CodeProject.
 The reason for this is that 9 times out of 10 links to external downloads break within months due to any number of unavoidable factors.
 Having a local copy on RootAdmin means at least some code will still be available.

-We do allow articles on Third Party Products and Tools, provided the following rules are strictly followed:
+We do not typically allow articles on Third Party Products and Tools.
+We will only allow articles on third party products at our discretion and provided the following rules are strictly followed:

 If you have some great code, but do not make it easy for others to use it, then more often than not people will pass it by and not use it.
 We suggest: